-Probably most of the parents, if not all, who have a child diagnosed with amblyopia are facing or have been facing an important issue when it comes to amblyopia treatment.
+Most parents, if not all, who have a child diagnosed with amblyopia are facing or have been facing an important issue when it comes to amblyopia treatment.
 In the professional terminology, it is referred to as ‘compliance’ of ‘adherence’ to the prescribed treatment.

-Perhaps the most important aspect of amblyopia treatment then is to stick to the prescribed treatment regime exactly the way you would stick to the antibiotic treatment in case of aforementioned strep throat infection.
+Perhaps the most important aspect of amblyopia treatment then is to stick to the prescribed treatment regime exactly the way you would stick to an antibiotic treatment in case of the aforementioned strep throat infection.
 Strong compliance to the prescribed refractive correction and daily patching combined with active treatment options should bring the best results for your child.